motomechatronics/amr_pallet_trucks/README.md

 </h4>

 At the moment the project manages only one bin, not selectable.
 The procedure to stage a substitution cycle is the following:
-- pressing **go to full bin** button, the expected result is shown in figure 3.2.
+- press **go to full bin** button, the expected result is shown in figure 3.2.

 <p align="center">
 <img src="docs/approch_full_bin2.gif" width="700" />